ScriptPup/ItyBityProjects/README.md

 ### Usage Paramaters

 Paramaters are added to the end of the URL following the `?` symbol.
-As mentioned above, the channel should generally be the first, after that each option may be appended with an ampersand `&`.
+As mentioned above, the `channel` should generally be the first, after that each option may be appended with an ampersand `&`.

 __?channel__

-The channel paramater is used to identify the twitch channel when you want to monitor.
+The `channel` paramater is used to identify the twitch channel when you want to monitor.

 __&fade__

-The fade paramater is used to define (in seconds) how long each chat should remain before fading off-screen.
+The `fade` paramater is used to define (in seconds) how long each chat should remain before fading off-screen.

+__&swipe__

+The `swipe` paramater is used to choose whether or not to include a swipe towards the right effect when fading messages.
+Requires the `fade` paramater to be defined to make a difference.

+> Default: true
+>
+> Supported values: true/false

 __&bot_activity__

-~~The bot_activity paramater is used to choose whether to filter out bots of now~~
+~~The `bot_activity` paramater is used to choose whether to filter out bots of now~~

 After doing some research it doesn't appear twitch really has a bot marking system. kapchat probably uses an internally maintained list of bots for this functionality, which isn't something I'm interested in.
 I'm happy to add this functionality later if a method if made known.

 __&debug__

-The debug paramater is used to choose whether or not to log the data recieved from twitch to the browser console or not.
+The `debug` paramater is used to choose whether or not to log the data recieved from twitch to the browser console or not.

 > Default: false
 >